 - Students gain hands-on practical skills coupled with the theoretical knowledge required to become a powerline technician graduate heading toward an apprenticeship.

-- Students will learn the technique of pole climbing and the operation of RBD and double bucket trucks.
+- Students will learn the technique of pole climbing and the operation of Radial Boom Derrick (RBD) and double bucket trucks.

 - Pole top rescue, bucket escape and fall arrest are some of the overhead techniques learned along with underground installation, transformer operation and installation.